cloudfoundry-attic/cf_canaries/README.md

 # CfCanaries

-TODO: Write a gem description
+Install canary apps into a Cloudfoundry cluster.

 ## Installation